CharleRoger/Ignition/README.md

 - `moduleID`: Optional arbitrary string identifier.
 - `resourceName`: Name of the resource to use, used to look up the corresponding `FuelMixerPropellantConfig` or `FuelMixerPropellantCombinationConfig` where applicable.
 - `removeResource`: Name of a resource whose `RESOURCE` node will be removed from the part, for replacing existing tanks.
+- `ratio`: Fixed ratio to override auto-computed mixture ratios.
+Ratio should be specified on either all the propellants or none of them.
+Useful for e.g. jet engines with a switchable fuel but a fixed fuel:IntakeAir ratio.
+- `ignoreForIsp`: Whether this propellant should be ignored in thrust and isp computations, e.g. for the IntakeAir above.
 - `addedVolume`: Volume added to the total volume considered by the set of all active `ModuleFuelMixerPropellant`s.
+- `addedMass`: Mass added to the part.
+- `addedCost`: Cost added to the part.
 - `engineID`: The `engineID` of a `ModuleEngines*` to act upon.
 If unspecified, the module will target the first `ModuleEngines*` it finds.

 All instances of this module work together and act on stored resources, engine modules and RCS modules simultaneously.